jcmturner/gokrb5/README.md

 # gokrb5

-This is work in progress and may have some issues.
+#### This is work in progress and may have some issues.
 Full testing is still required.

 Currently the following is working/tested:
+* Tested against MIT KDC only.
+MIT KDC 1.6.3 is the oldest version tested against.
-* Works with a KDC that supports [PA FAST](https://tools.ietf.org/html/rfc6806.html#section-11).
-Older KDCs need testing.
+* Tested against a KDC that supports PA-FX-FAST.
+* Tested against users that have pre-authentication required using PA-ENC-TIMESTAMP.
-* Client side authentication to HTTP servers that implement SPNEGO using Kerberos 5.
+* Client side support for authentication to HTTP servers that implement SPNEGO using Kerberos 5.
-* Service side handling for Kerberos SPNEGO seems to be working but not yet fully tested.
+* Service side handling for Kerberos SPNEGO seems to be working but not yet fully tested with a browser such as firefox or chrome.

 [![GoDoc](https://godoc.org/github.com/jcmturner/gokrb5?status.svg)](https://godoc.org/github.com/jcmturner/gokrb5)